joemsak/pubdraft/README.md

 ### View Helpers

-The gem provides a view helper to easily populate select boxes
+The gem provides a view helper to easily populate select boxes.
+It requires the object's class to read its configured states.

 ```erb
 <!-- Standard Form Helpers -->
 <%= form_for @record do |f| %>